duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

 Note: Be sure that direction you solder the pins into the board is exactly as shown in the images

-TODO: REPLACE ALL PICTURES BELOW W/ RELEVANT ONES OF THE NEW FLIGHT CONTROLLER

 <figure class="flow-subfigures">
     <figcaption>Solder FC Pins</figcaption>